-It’s important to recognize that not everyone experiences these same feelings.
-We need to be sure to acknowledge the feelings and experiences of those who do.
+It's important to recognize that not everyone experiences these same feelings.
+We need to acknowledge the feelings and experiences of those who do.
 Even if they are not our own.
-This prevents other parents from feeling shame and guilt around their feelings of loss and grief.
-And further alienating them from those who can relate to their larger experience.
+This prevents other parents from feeling shame and guilt around their feelings of loss and grief and further alienating them from those who can relate to their larger experience.

 What expectations are you harboring about your children or family situation?
 How can you release some of them today?
 I'd love to hear about it in the comments.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.